jesec/ck3-modding-wiki/wiki_pages/Sound_modding.md

   soundparam = { name = parameterName value = 1 }
 }
 ```

 end_sound will play at the end of the animation if it has duration.
 Otherwise, you can simply use start_sound to trigger it immediately.

 soundparam is optional, used to modify the event using a parameter set in FMOD.
-See [Sound modding#Sound Parameters](#sound-parameters) below.
+See [Sound Parameters](#sound-parameters) below.

-Remember that states don't fire by themselves, see [Interface#Animation states](Interface.md#animation-states)
+Remember that states don't fire by themselves, see [Interface/Animation states](Interface.md#animation-states)

 You can also use a scripted gui that plays the sound in script and fire it from a button's onclick or a state's on_finish.